Showing posts with label Richard Morris. Show all posts

 Thursday, June 1, 2017

-UPDATED: Launch of the Historical Society's Walking Tour Mobile App
+Historical Society's Walking Tour App Debut

-John Tosh Homestead presentation by Redmond historian Tom Hitzroth
+John Tosh Homestead, by Hitzroth

-Miguel Llanos, Co-Founder of Redmond Historical
+Miguel Llanos, co-founder of Redmond Historical

 Society and Redmond's friendliest cop.
-Miguel later

 Wednesday, April 12, 2017

-Updated & Republished 4/13, 5:30AM Redmond Historical Society "Hero Awards"
+Redmond Historical Society "Hero Award" Recipients

 History Hero Awards 2006-2014

-Over the past five years we have given out 5 History Hero awards to people in the community who are making a contribution to preserving and sharing history in Redmond.
+Over the past five years the Society has given 5 "History Hero" awards to people in the community who are making a contribution to preserving and sharing history in Redmond.
 Here is a list of this years' and past years' recipients of the award:

 2001 Tom Fix.
 City of Redmond